Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 If you have the set ```{1, 2, 3, 4}``` and did ```{1, 2, 3, 4} - {1, 3, 5}``` you get  ```{2, 4}``` which is really useful when you need to get rid of all the barrels which have already been destroyed.

 Placing bets now, tomorrow will be Dijkstra.

+# Day 13

+I was wrong, it was not Dijkstra.
+Unfortunately, as much as I would like to properly optimise my code, I have stuff to go and do.
+So it will have to stay inefficient for now.
+I would probably make a custom mod function, which keeps subtracting the distance between the two input numbers until it reaches a negative.
+Then do the initial number + the leftover to get the final number the dial would turn to.